 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your master’s in English at SNHU include:

-The visual arts (film, television and video) have never been more popular, engaging audiences around the world.
-According to the U.S. Bureau of Labor Statistics, the arts, entertainment and recreation industry is expected to grow 9 percent by 2022.
-From scripts for news anchors to commercials, television, blockbuster movies, independent films and shorts, the work of talented, professional writers is essential.
-Whether you pursue an independent career and develop scripts on your own or write for specific projects, including rewriting and editing, the future is wide open for talented graduates of the master’s in screenwriting program at SNHU.
+The visual arts (film, television and video) are as popular as ever, engaging audiences around the world.
+According to the U.S. Bureau of Labor Statistics, the arts, entertainment and recreation industry is expected to grow 6% by 2026.* From scripts for news anchors to commercials, television and films, the work of professional screenwriters is essential.
+Whether you pursue an independent career and develop scripts on your own or write for specific projects, including rewriting and editing, the future is wide open for talented graduates of the master's in screenwriting program at SNHU.

 The curriculum for the screenwriting concentration exposes you to powerful examples of screenwriting and provides an outlet to experiment and refine your skills.
 Courses are taught by accomplished instructors, with deep insights into the industry.